isomerpages/nlb-biblioasia/_podcast/Singaporean Animals/What Makes An Animal Singaporean?.md

 image: /images/Podcast/Tim_600_400.jpg
 third_nav_title: Singaporean Animals
 ---
 <p>Singaporeans love animals, but only selectively.
-Otters, Ah Meng the orangutan,
+Otters, <a href="https://biblioasia.nlb.gov.sg/vol-20/issue-3/oct-dec-2024/singapore-zoo-animals/" rel="noopener nofollow" target="_blank">Ah Meng the orangutan, and Inuka the polar bear</a> are
-and Inuka the polar bear are among the beloved.
+among the beloved.
 Less favoured are monkeys in the Botanic Gardens, many of which were culled before WWII, and pesky Aedes mosquitoes.
 Environment historian Timothy Barnard tells us how some of these migrant animals came to be here, how they’ve been treated, and what makes them <a href="https://catalogue.nlb.gov.sg/search/card?recordId=300023913" rel="noopener nofollow" target="_blank">Singaporean</a>.</p>
 <p></p>
 <p></p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">